thomaswoehlke/covid19python/BACKLOG.md

 ### 0.0.17 Release
+* Fixed #123 split RkiBundeslaenderService into two Services, one for bundeslaender and one for landkreise
+* Fixed #128 add fields from csv to RkiLandkreiseImport
+* Fixed #139 refactor RkiBundeslaenderServiceDownload to new method scheme introduced 07.02.2021
+* Fixed #140 move WhoImport to RKI in: rk_service_import.py
+* Fixed #125 implement RkiLandkreise
+* Fixed #126 implement RkiBundeslaenderImport
 * Issue #146 add Tasks and URLs for starting Tasks to rki_views
-* Fixed #140 move WhoImport to RKI in: rk_service_import.py
-* Issue #139 refactor RkiBundeslaenderServiceDownload to new method scheme introduced 07.02.2021
-* Fixed #123 split RkiBundeslaenderService into two Services, one for bundeslaender and one for landkreise
-* Issue #125 implement RkiLandkreise
-* Issue #126 implement RkiBundeslaenderImport
 * Issue #127 implement RkiBundeslaenderImport.get_dates_reported
-* Fixed #128 add fields from csv to RkiLandkreiseImport
 * Issue #132 refactor RkiBundeslaenderService to new method scheme introduced 07.02.2021
 * Issue #133 implement RkiBundeslaenderService.task_database_drop_create
 * Issue #134 implement RkiBundeslaenderService.run_update_dimension_tables_only